nsaqui4c/learn_nestjs/README.md

  }
 ```
 * We can apply it to whole controller by using @UseFilters(new HttpException Filter()) at controller level
-* To apply it globally inmain.ts
+* To apply it globally in main.ts

 ```js
 async function bootstrap() {
   const app = await Nest Facto ry.create(AppModule);